 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Here are nine things Dr. Marcus recommends you keep in mind when your loved one is dealing with cancer:
+Here are nine things Dr. Walt recommends you keep in mind when your loved one is dealing with cancer:

-It’s a typical response.
+Sadness is a typical response.
 When your loved one says, “I’m fine,” but you suspect otherwise, reach out.
-Say, “You know, you’re looking kind of sad.
+Try saying, “You know, you’re looking kind of sad.
 I haven’t seen you smile in a while.
 What’s going on?”

-It’s entirely appropriate for your loved one (or you) to be angry about a disease that will change life as you know it.
+It’s entirely appropriate for your loved one (or you) to be angry about a disease that will change life as they (and you) know it.
 It’s not OK to take it out on others.
-Seek help to vent, and get a reality check on your feelings.
+Seek help to vent and get a reality check on your feelings.

 It’s OK to have feelings.
 But you don’t want to stay in them.
 Share your emotions, thoughts and feelings honestly and clearly with your loved one.
 You don’t want them to wonder, “What else aren’t they telling me?”

-It has a positive impact on the immune system, on anxiety and on sleep.
-Try meditation with your loved one.
+Mindfulness — the idea of being in the moment — can have a positive impact on the immune system, anxiety and sleep.
+One of the best ways to practice mindfulness is with meditation — and you can do this with your loved one.
 Watch thoughts come in.
 Acknowledge them without getting upset.
-Then let them fade.
+Then, let them fade.

 Try breathing from the diaphragm with your loved one whenever cancer triggers fear of the future.
 Watch the breath as you inhale and exhale.
 Let it settle you into a calm space and bring you back to the present.